LagoLunatic/dsvrandom/README.txt

 Q: Sometimes I can charge spells in midair?

 A: One of the things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.

+Q: There are a few candles with glitchy, corrupted-looking graphics.

+A: This is a known bug that happens in DoS sometimes.